mitotic/graphterm/docs/troubleshooting.rst

 This is normal behavior.
 Many GraphTerm features only work on the computer that the ``gtermhost`` program is running on.
 By default, SSH is treated like any other program that accesses the terminal for input/output.
-However, you can use the *Actions-.Export environment* menu command to set shell environment variables on the remote computer to restore some, but not all, of GraphTerm features.
+However, you can use the *terminal/export environment* menu command to set shell environment variables on the remote computer to restore some, but not all, of GraphTerm features.